AppsFlyer/donkey/README.md

 Our handler is a Ring compliant asynchronous handler.
 If you are not familiar with the [Ring](https://github.com/ring-clojure/ring/blob/master/SPEC) async handler specification, here's an excerpt:
-> An asynchronous handler takes 3 arguments: a request map, a callback function for sending a response and a callback function for raising an exception.
+> An asynchronous handler takes 3 arguments: a request map, a callback function for sending a response, and a callback function for raising an exception.
 The response callback takes a response map as its argument.
 The exception callback takes an exception as its argument.

 In the handler we are calling the response callback `respond` with a response map where the body of the response is "Hello, world!".